 Hotfix – A patch applied to an online game without temporarily closing the servers down to make sure it works.
 Can be risky, but if your online-only game has a game-breaking bug, it may be necessary.

-Indie – Independently produced.
-This can be good or bad; many game creators will apply this label to themselves in a purely emotional attempt to imply creativity and auteurship even in the absence of these qualities.
+Indie – A contraction of “independently produced game” meaning a game created outside the large game publisher ecosystem.
+This can be good or bad; it can mean a game crafted with the artistic intent of a single creator, devoid of the constraints of a large corporation.
+But many game creators will apply this label to themselves in a purely emotional attempt to imply creativity and auteurship even in the absence of these qualities.
 Indie games will very frequently be lazy 2D sprite-based platformers with huge ugly pixels in an attempt to appeal to nostalgia but will also be careful to have none of the challenge of the 80s platformers they ostensibly seek to imitate.
-You can also apparently call your game “indie” even if you have heavy corporate backing and hundreds of employees .
+You can also apparently call your game “indie” even if you have heavy corporate backing and hundreds of employees.
 Who’s bitter?
 Not me.

 Input Lag – See Lag (2).